-The 2020-2021 school year will mark year five of our 8th grade one-to-one program at Capt.
-Nathan Hale School and the first year of one-to-one at grades 6 and 7.
+The 2021-2022 school year will mark year six of our 8th grade one-to-one program at Capt.
+Nathan Hale School and the second year of one-to-one at grades 6 and 7.
 We continue to expect a positive impact on teaching and learning through this transition.
 Among the many student outcomes we anticipate as we develop and refine use of the technology are the following:

 - Increased rigor and relevance through real-world applications